jtm2021/J-Weddings/README.md

 # J-Weddings
 A website for a wedding company that specializes elegant and beautiful weddings.
+It consists of common multiple pages of a website.